bahgat-ahmed/Deploying-a-Sentiment-Analysis-Model-using-AWS-SageMaker/README.md

 ## Further Instructions

-Other details are mentioned in the project Notebook.
+Other details are mentioned in the project's Notebook.

 Please see the [README](https://github.com/udacity/sagemaker-deployment/tree/master/README.md) in the root directory for instructions on setting up a SageMaker notebook.